ilanschnell/mastermind/README.md

                                         for resp in responses))

-This guess `g` will result in the minimum elements `S` remaining, in the next step, *regardless* of what the response is.
+This guess `g` will result in the minimum elements `S` remaining, in the next step, *regardless* of what the response actually is.
 This can be regarded as an example of the Minimax decision rule, as we minimize the maximum (worst possible case depending on the (yet unknown) response).